-After you have applied for an unsecured loan, many lenders will be able to provide applicants with an instant decision.
+After you have applied for a loan, many lenders will be able to provide applicants with an instant decision.
 However, there will be a credit agreement that will need to be signed before the funds are transferred.
 This ensures that the applicant fully understands the terms of the loan.

 Regardless of whether you've made an application or online or over the phone, you will find that most lenders are able to transfer funds to an applicant's account within 24 hours.
 However, some lenders may have different working practices, so if a quick transfer is what you're looking for, it can be worthwhile making the enquiry before applying.

-Due to the fact that many of those who apply for an unsecured loan are often assessed on their credit score, there are many who can apply for an unsecured loan, as there is no collateral needed.
+Due to the fact that many of those who apply for financing are often assessed on their credit score, most people can apply for a loan, as there is no collateral needed.
 Those who have a healthy credit score will find that they are able to obtain a loan with a reasonably low APR.
 However, those with a more blemished credit report may find that the interest they pay is a little more, due to the risk involved.

 Applicants with Bad Credit

 There are loans that can be marketed as no credit check unsecured personal loans, and as expected, are tailored towards those who may be struggling to get a loan with no collateral from other providers.

 While there are many reputable companies that deal with such loans, it's important that lenders read the small print.
 Some loans can come with a very high APR, which could potentially cause financial difficulty if you don't fully understand the terms associated with the loan.